 He won’t ask me to do all the things that annoy me because they are an inconvenience.

 He simply won’t want me anymore.

 Being a Mom is hard and exhausting.
-The redundancy of the demands and the “mommy watch me one more time” and “let me do it by myself” often make me want to pull my hair out.
-We are so busy with the daily grind and that we sometimes take moments like these for granted because let’s face it, we have shit to do.
+The redundancy of the demands and the “mommy watch me one more time,” and “let me do it by myself” often make me want to pull my hair out.
+We are so busy with the daily grind that we sometimes take moments like these for granted, because let’s face it, we have other stuff to do to do.

 The harsh reality is that one day he will be a grown man with his own family and his mom will no longer be “his person.”
 I will only be a phone call away but he will have a whole new set of firsts and memories to share with his own family.